pmcalabrese/statically/README.md

 Staticly will allow you to do that with ease.
 All you need is a simple config file.
 The config file `staticly.config.js` will contains the list of urls that need to became a file.

-Let's have a look at the `lit-html-example`.
+Let's have a look at the `lit-html-example` folder.

 ```js
 // staticly.config.js